sugeedarou/ChromeNewTabIcons/README.md

 # ChromeNewTabIcons

-The bookmarks of the chrome bookmarks bar in every new tab.
+A list of your bookmarks in every new tab.

 ![Screenshot1](screenshot.png)